carlacotas/python-google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ![image](https://github.com/user-attachments/assets/d17017cb-0ca2-4e9b-8663-5756505a763f)

 - There are 4371386 total number of NaN or null values.
-These values are observed in a mixed way without a pattern in columns 'start_station_name', 'start_station_id', 'end_station_name', 'end_station_id', 'end_lat' and 'end_long'.
+These values are observed in a "mixed way" without a pattern in columns 'start_station_name', 'start_station_id', 'end_station_name', 'end_station_id', 'end_lat' and 'end_long'.
 Then, the observations where there are NaN or null values can be removed.
-- In the end, the large dataframe has now 4208188 observations and 13 features.
+- In the end, the large dataframe was left with 4208188 observations and 13 features.

 Now, the consistency on characters length across columns can be checked.